vtorri/ewpi/README.md

 EFL Windows package installer

 # Requirements:
- * mingw-w64 toolchain (rename ar, ranlib, strip and windres with the host prefix when compiling on Windows)
+ * mingw-w64 toolchain (rename ar, dlltool, ranlib, strip and windres with the host prefix when compiling on Windows)
  * autotools
  * cmake
  * nasm